asyncanup/asyncanup.github.io/_posts/2021-11-19-anup-bishnoi-almanac-values-who-i-am-how-to-deal-with-me.md

 #### Striving

 Striving is when you’re trying to be something you’re currently not, especially when that something is a better version of yourself.
 I don’t believe in striving as something external to who you already are.
 The mere notion of trying to be better makes you slightly better, and puts you a little bit ahead on that path already.
-I don’t intend to be “better”, because I don’t know what way of being is “better”, I only intend to be me, because that is all I can really be with maximum authenticity.
+I don’t intend to be “better”, because I don’t know what way of being is “better”, I only intend to be me, because that is all I can really be with maximal authenticity.